Fenrir2034/Advanced-Statistical-Learning-Semester-Project/README.md

 Run first the 'environement-requirements.yml' file in order to create the environement and install the requirements by running:

-'mamba env create -f environment.yml mamba activate advanced-statistical-learning'
+mamba env create -f environment.yml

+mamba activate advanced-statistical-learning